trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Addressing ACI Failures and Summary
 +++++++++++++++++++++++++++++++++++

-After the above cron job starts running, it will send out emails to the email addresses passed into the underlying ``checkin-test.py`` script.
+After the above cron job starts running (setup described above), the ``checkin-test.py`` script will send out emails to the email addresses passed into the underlying ``checkin-test.py`` script.
 If the emails report an update, configure, build, or test failure, then someone will need to log onto the machine where the ACI sync server is running and investigate what went wrong, just like they would if the were running the ``checkin-test.py`` script for testing locally modified changes before pushing.

 In the above example, only a single git/TriBITS repo is integrated in this ACI sync scripts.
 For a complete system, other ACI sync scripts would be written to sync the two other git/TriBITS repos in order to maintain some independence.
-Or, a single ACI sync script that tries to update all three git/TriBITS repos at once would be written and used.
-The pattern of integrations chosen will depend many different factors.
+Or, a single ACI sync script that tries to update all three git/TriBITS repos at could would be written and used.
+The pattern of integrations chosen will depend many different factors and these patterns can change over time according to current needs and circumstances.

-In summary, the ``checkin-test.py`` script can be used to set up robust and effective Almost Continuous Integration (ACI) sync servers that can be used to integrate large collections of software in logical pieces at any logical frequency.
+In summary, the `checkin-test.py`_ script can be used to set up robust and effective Almost Continuous Integration (ACI) sync servers that can be used to integrate large collections of software in logical configurations at any logical frequency.
 Such an approach, together with the practice of `Regulated Backward Compatibility and Deprecated Code`_, can allow very large collections of software to be kept integrated in short time intervals using ACI.

 Post-Push CI and Nightly Testing using checkin-test.py
 ------------------------------------------------------